 Parents must certify that their child(ren) is up to date on all required immunization appropriate for the child’s age.
 If not, they must provide appropriate documentation for a medical exemption.
 (Certification by a parent or legal guardian required).
 Only medical exemptions approved by the MJCCA will be allowed.

 The camp nurse will administer any over-the-counter medication deemed necessary.
 MJCCA Day Camps staff can administer prescription medication when we receive all appropriate medical forms.
 All prescription medication must be in original container with the pharmacy label.
 All over-the-counter medication must be in the original packaging and clearly marked with your child’s name.
-If your child is attending a travel camp, you must turn in all medication and appropriate forms to the health center professional prior to the start of the program.
-The health center professional will give necessary medications to the appropriate counselor.
+Please email firstname.lastname@example.org to set up a time to drop off with the nurse or bring during carpool Monday morning of camp.

 Please apply sunscreen on your camper BEFORE sending them to camp and send your camper with sunscreen in a clearly marked bottle with their name on it.
 Campers do not share sunscreen at camp.
 Camp does have extra sunscreen should your camper forget to bring it, or it runs out.
 If you do not want us to apply camp sunscreen to your camper(s), please inform the camp office in writing prior to camp.
 We are extremely sun-conscious; therefore, we will reapply sunscreen throughout the day.